Become a planner or upgrade your credentials with a 100% online masters in urban planning.

 What You'll Study (Course Structure)

-An urban planning online masters is broad in nature since work projects vary and plans must satisfy numerous goals and constraints.
-Using case studies and simulated projects, you'll study different planning problems and learn to apply tools used in professional practice.
+Degrees for planners are broad in nature.
+Development projects vary and plans must satisfy numerous goals and constraints.
+Using case studies and simulated projects, you'll study different problems and learn to apply tools used in professional practice.

-The UTS Online Master of Urban Planning consists of 13 coursework subjects and two major projects.
-Key study topics include planning processes, design skills, sustainability issues, community engagement, local planning and urban redevelopment.
+Key study topics include planning processes, design skills, sustainability issues, community engagement, local planning, and urban redevelopment.

-Planning jobs include the design of new suburbs, coastal development, creating energy-efficient housing, and introducing new public transport services.
+The jobs are fascinating and rewarding, which is why the field is attractive.
+They include the design of new suburbs, coastal development, creating energy-efficient housing, and introducing new public transport services.
 You may work as a consultant or employee for local councils, state planning authorities, other government agencies, property developers and other private companies.

 Planners balance many objectives and constraints in managing a project.
 These include aesthetics, functionality, social value, the environment, budgets, and regulatory compliance.